XitoAliferis/InahlerSolution/README.md

 ## Acknowledgements
 This project was completed as part of a collaborative effort by the following team members: Kangmengjie Wu, Krishna Gowda, Leo Wallner, Xristopher Aliferis, Anthony Garant, and Ali Masood.
 Special thanks to the Western University Faculty of Engineering for their support and resources.

-## Images and Media
-Include the following images in the README:

-1. Circuit Diagram
-2. CAD Models
-3. Final Assembled Product

 Additionally, a video demonstration of the device in action can be found [here](https://photos.app.goo.gl/ZSRYMpd52zBB2q329).